sustrik/libdill/README.md

 }
 ```

-Libdill doesn't use timeouts but rather deadlines.
+Libdill uses deadlines rather than timeouts.
 Deadline is a specific
 point in time when the function should be canceled.
 To create a deadline
 use 'now' function.
-The result it in milliseconds thus `now() + 1000` means
+The result it in milliseconds, thus `now() + 1000` means
 one second from now onward.

-If deadline is reached functions fail and set errno to ETIMEDOUT.
+If deadline is reached the function in question fails and sets errno to
+ETIMEDOUT.

 Deadline -1 means "Never time out."

 Deadline 0 means: "Perform the operation immediately.
 If not possile return
 ETIMEDOUT."

-To sleep until deadline use 'msleep' function:
+To sleep until deadline expires use 'msleep' function:

 `int rc = msleep(now() + 1000);`